bmagalhaes/ECO395M-HW2/HW2.md

     ##     1  3230 16332

 The model is clearly predicting too many false positives.
-However, to assess its performance we need to compare this results to a "null" model, which would be to always predict the outcome that is most common in the data.
+However, to assess its performance we need to compare these results to a "null" model, which would be to always predict the outcome that is most common in the data.
 Since 20082 out of 39644 articles didn't go viral, if we predicted all the articles not to go viral our accuracy rate would be of